 RPM International’s dividend yield

-Investors can hold RPM International indirectly by investing in the PowerShares S&P MidCap Low Volatility Portfolio (XMLV).
-XMLV has invested 1.20% of its portfolio in RPM International as of January 9, 2018.
+Investors can indirectly hold RPM by investing in the ProShares S&P MidCap 400 Dividend Aristocrats ETF (REGL), which invests 2.3% of its holdings in RPM as of April 13, 2017.

 In the next part, we’ll look into analysts’ latest ratings for RPM International.